Qantas and Air NZ sign alliance as downunder tourism booms

 Virgin was not immediately available for comment.

 Air New Zealand shares were 4.5 percent higher at noon in New Zealand and Qantas shares were almost 1 percent higher in Australia, as both markets fell on Friday.
-Virgin shares, which are thinly traded and tightly held, dropped 4.4 percent.
+Virgin shares were unchanged.
+(Reporting by Tom Westbrook and Charlotte Greenfield Editing by Darren Schuettler)